Specialist in Education: School Psychology

 "The program's reputation is positive." --program graduate

-- The affidavit form (affirming that they have never been convicted or charged with a felony crime)
+- Affidavit form (affirming that they have never been convicted or charged with a felony crime)

-- A personal statement (not to exceed 1000 words) that describes your interests in becoming a school psychologist as well as any relevant experiences (e.g., jobs or volunteer experiences with children or youth, research experiences).
+- A personal statement (500 to 1000 words) that describes your interests in becoming a school psychologist as well as any relevant experiences (e.g., jobs or volunteer experiences with children or youth, research experiences).

 These forms are available online.
 (See the "Application Procedure" link.)